 - Your signature.
 If you've appointed a representative, include the name and signature of your representative.

 No matter how you choose to request a reconsideration, the request should clearly explain why you disagree with the redetermination decision from level 1.
-Send a copy of the "Medicare Redetermination Notice" with your reconsideration request to the QIC.
+Send a copy of the "Medicare Redetermination Notice," and any other information that may help your case, with your reconsideration request to the QIC.
 You must send your request to the QIC that will handle your reconsideration.
 The QIC's address is listed on the redetermination notice.
-You should also include any other information that may help your case with your request.
 You can submit additional information or evidence after the reconsideration request has been filed, but it may take longer for the QIC to make a decision.

 In most cases, the QIC will send you a written response called a "Medicare Reconsideration Notice" about 60 days after the QIC gets your appeal request.
 If the QIC doesn’t issue a timely decision, you may ask the QIC to move your case to the next level of appeal.

-If you disagree with the reconsideration decision in level 2, you have 60 days after you get the "Medicare Reconsideration Notice" to request a hearing by an Administrative Law Judge (ALJ).
+If you disagree with the reconsideration decision in level 2, you have 60 days after you get the "Medicare Reconsideration Notice" to request an Administrative Law Judge (ALJ) hearing.